International Transfer Students

 g.
 A degree or diploma from an institution in which English was the language of instruction.

 If English is the official language of the applicant’s home country, SAT/ACT scores are required.
-In the absence of ACT or SAT scores, competency in English for purposes of course placement will be determined by a review of the academic records submitted by the student and completion of the ACT COMPASS or comparable instrument.
+In the absence of ACT or SAT scores, competency in English for purposes of course placement will be determined by a review of the academic records submitted by the student and completion of Accuplacer Placement Testing or comparable instrument.

 International Transfer Students from another U.S Institution: